Welcome to today's edition of the Rush 24-7 podcast.

 But we predicted this.

-Uh we're only going to hear about where it's hot as normal.
+We're only going to hear about where it's hot as normal.

 The entire month of May here in Las Vegas, we were below normal.

-Not one single time.
+Not one single time did they mention it.

 Did they bring it up?

-Did they did they highlight it?
+Did they highlight it?

-Did they put it in blue, showing that we weren't reaching the beating red temperatures or otherwise?
+Did they put it in blue showing that we weren't reaching the beating red temperatures or otherwise?

 Not only average.

-Not only that, they don't talk about temperatures in that time of year that are below normal as uh maybe being reason to question this consensus on global warming.
+Not only that, they don't talk about temperatures in that time of year that are below normal as maybe being reason to question this consensus on global warming.

 You know, it's an average because sometimes it's lower and sometimes it's warmer.